This post contains affiliate links. See my disclosure policy here.

 Method

-1. Pour pumpkin pie spice on a plate, rim a lowball glass with ¼ oz caramel sauce, and dip glass in pumpkin spice until coated.
+Pour pumpkin pie spice on a plate, rim a lowball glass with ¼ oz caramel sauce, and roll rim of glass in pumpkin spice until coated.

-2. Add vodka, coffee liqueur, pumpkin spice syrup, ½ oz caramel sauce, and cracked ice to glass.
+Add vodka, coffee liqueur, pumpkin spice syrup, and ½ oz caramel sauce to rimmed lowball glass.